yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---runtime-components.markdown

 A [Service Grid|#Service Grid] component which manages a set of [Grid Service Containers (GSC)|#GSC].
 A GSM has an API for deploying/undeploying processing units.
 When a GSM is instructed to deploy a Processing Unit, it allocates an appropriate, available GSC and tells that GSC to run an instance of that processing unit.
 It then continues to monitor that the GSC is alive and the SLA is not breached.

-~Key sentence: A GSM manages all the running containers in the network and deploys processing units to them.~
+{% sub %}Key sentence: A GSM manages all the running containers in the network and deploys processing units to them.{% endsub %}

 {% endcolumn %}